 We reviewed several providers similar to Ooma, including VoIP and virtual providers offering advanced features, business calling functionalities, and video conferencing.
 We found six providers with comparable features, value, tools, and trial offerings during our assessment.

 Here’s a breakdown of how we measured each provider:

 25% of Overall Score

-Our comparison of Ooma competitors looked at the availability of free trials, free plans, and discounts for annual payments.
+Our comparison of Ooma competitors looked at the availability of free trials, free plans, and volume-based discounts.
 We also reviewed tiered plan costs for affordability.

 25% of Overall Score

-We examined essential calling features, including business SMS messaging, auto-attendant, voicemail, and conferencing.
-Plus, we considered the usability of each provider’s mobile and desktop apps.
+We examined essential VoIP calling features, including business and team messaging, auto-attendant, voicemail, and video and audio conferencing.
+Our review also considered the usability of mobile and desktop apps.

 25% of Overall Score